broeker/spacebook/pages/ordering.md

   order: 45
   parent: Tips & Tricks
 ---
-Both the primary menu and the in-page navigation rely on the "order" setting in the frontmatter for each of your pages:
+Both the primary menu and the in-page navigation rely on the **order** setting in the frontmatter for each of your pages:

 ```
 ---